 Equilo's disruptive solution

-We harness big data, deep analytics, and machine learning to provide decision-makers with the information they need to catalyze transformative gender equality and social inclusion.
+As a data as an analytics platform, we harness big data, deep analytics, and machine learning to provide decision-makers with the information they need to catalyze transformative gender equality and social inclusion.
 We deliver intelligently automated gender equality and social inclusion analytics products and tools, customized for sector and geography.

 Equilo provides better, faster, and more cost-effective social and gender analysis.
 The suite of products can be used for development project planning, business development, emergency response, due diligence, and investment financial modeling and decision-making across 18 sectors globally.

 Equilo provides ongoing value-add to users with always fresh, updated data from the most reliable sources in real-time.

 Subscribers have access to new and updated data sets and research from their dashboard throughout their subscription, a powerful service of a dynamic, living analysis no other provider currently offers.